 A shade sail, in addition to its significant aesthetic function, must be chosen according to certain very specific criteria, and of course according to its use.
 Two types of sails stand out: waterproof sails that allow both to protect from the rain and the sun and permeable sails that provide refreshing shade.

 They are made of very fine fabric with tight meshes.
 They protect from the sun and rain and therefore find their place in the extension of a home for example.
-An installation high in height is recommended because, under this type of veil, which does not let air and heat pass, the atmosphere can quickly become a problem if set too low at ground level.
+Note: an installation high in height is recommended because, under this type of shade air and don’t heat pass though, the air below can quickly become muggy if set too low at ground level.

 The weaving is composed of more imposing mesh allowing the air to pass through well.
 These sails are ideal for providing shade and freshness but they do not protect from the rain.
 They will cover a dining area, garden furniture, even a hammock, bringing a beneficial and refreshing shade.
 They also offer better wind resistance because they do not obstruct it since it can pass through them.
 With these sails, no risk of water pockets because they let the rain pass.